junedacaya/L-wingSolarPanelInteractiveDisplay/index.md

 Blog for Ceng317
 ----------------
+### October 8, 2019(Week 6)
+Acquired my parts from the budget list.
+Brought them in class.

 ### October 1, 2019(Week 5)
 Proof of Purchase ![Purchase](documentation/proof%20of%20purchase.PNG) Expected arrival of iems will be Wednesday October 2, 2019 at 5 PM.
 All items were ordered from digikey.ca.